TheRipperJhon/BoopSuite/README.md

 I am motivated by the want to be better.
 To prove others wrong and to prove to myself that I can do things that were previously impossible to me.

+# In Progress:

+Creating a window that pops up when you click on a client or access point in the gui that will display more stats.

 # License: